-The Named Executive Officers of Sonic (including the Chief Executive Officer) were also eligible to participate in the Deferred Plan during the 2014 calendar year.
-For 2014, executive officers could elect to defer a portion of their annual cash compensation, up to 75% of base salary and up to 100% of eligible incentive bonus amounts.
-Sonic does not currently make matching contributions with respect to employee deferrals, but eligible employees may be credited with additional contributions to make up for matching contributions the employees would have received under Sonic's 401(k) plan but for the legal limitations on the amount of compensation that can be considered for 401(k) plan purposes (e.g., \$260,000 for 2014).
+The Named Executive Officers of Sonic (including the Chief Executive Officer) were also eligible to participate in the Deferred Plan during the 2018 calendar year.
+For 2018, executive officers could elect to defer a portion of their annual cash compensation, up to 75% of base salary and up to 100% of eligible incentive bonus amounts.
+Sonic does not currently make matching contributions with respect to employee deferrals, but Sonic can choose to credit eligible employees with additional contributions to make up for matching contributions the employees would have received under Sonic's 401(k) plan but for the legal limitations on the amount of compensation that can be considered for 401(k) plan purposes (e.g., \$275,000 for 2018).
 Sonic's contributions generally vest based on an employee's full years of Deferred Plan participation with 20% vesting for each year so that an employee is fully vested after five years of participation.
 Participation in the Deferred Plan is offered annually to a select group of our management and highly compensated employees.
-Contributions by participants in the Deferred Plan, including any participating executive officers, are credited with a rate of return (positive or negative) based on deemed investment selected by a participant from among several different investment funds, with such deemed earnings determined by the actual market performance of the investment funds selected by the participant.
-No Named Executive Officer elected to participate in or received any Company contributions under the Deferred Plan during 2014.
+Contributions by participants in the Deferred Plan, including any participating executive officers, are credited with a rate of return (positive or negative) based on deemed investments selected by a participant from among several different investment funds with such deemed earnings determined by the actual market performance of the investment funds selected by the participant.
+No Named Executive Officer elected to participate in or received any Company contributions under the Deferred Plan during 2018.

-Each of the Named Executive Officers of Sonic was also afforded the use of company demonstrator vehicles for personal use during 2014.
-Personal use of company vehicles is a common competitive perquisite afforded to executives in the automobile dealership industry with both publicly-held and privately-owned dealership companies.
-The imputed value for the personal use of company demonstrator vehicles during 2014 by the Named Executive Officers was as follows: \$97,717 for Mr. O. Bruton Smith, \$88,606 for Mr. B. Scott Smith, \$52,061 for Mr. David Bruton Smith, \$29,072 for Mr. Jeff Dyke and \$39,358 for Mr. Heath R. Byrd, each as reflected in the "All Other Compensation" column of the Summary Compensation Table for the particular executive officer.
+Each of the Named Executive Officers of Sonic was also afforded the use of company demonstrator vehicles for personal use during 2018.
+Personal use of company vehicles is a common competitive perquisite afforded to executives in the automobile dealership industry with both publicly held and privately owned dealership companies.
+The imputed value for the personal use of company demonstrator vehicles during 2018 by the Named Executive Officers was as follows: \$131,594 for Mr. O. Bruton Smith, \$54,271 for Mr. David Bruton Smith, \$126,094 for Mr. B. Scott Smith, \$42,156 for Mr. Jeff Dyke and \$45,834 for Mr. Heath R. Byrd, each as reflected in the "All Other Compensation" column of the Summary Compensation Table for the particular executive officer.

-The Named Executive Officers of Sonic (including the Chief Executive Officer) were also eligible in 2014 to participate in various benefit plans on similar terms to those provided to other employees of Sonic, including matching contributions under Sonic's 401(k) plan.
+The Named Executive Officers of Sonic (including the Chief Executive Officer) were also eligible in 2018 to participate in various benefit plans on similar terms to those provided to other employees of Sonic, including matching contributions under Sonic's 401(k) plan.
 These benefit plans provided to employees of Sonic, including the Named Executive Officers, are intended to provide a safety net of coverage against various events, such as death, disability and retirement.
-Mr. Jeff Dyke and Mr. Heath R. Byrd received matching contributions under Sonic's 401(k) plan for 2014, the amounts of which are reflected in the "All Other Compensation" column of the Summary Compensation Table for the particular executive officer.
+Mr. Jeff Dyke and Mr. Heath R. Byrd received matching contributions under Sonic's 401(k) plan for 2018, the amounts of which are reflected in the "All Other Compensation" column of the Summary Compensation Table for the particular executive officer.